kparc/kcc/README.md

 ### no stinking loops

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
-The title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all - you will not find a k construct that resembles an explicit `for` loop, and although there is a `while` construct in k, it is almost never used in practice.
+The title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all - you will not find a 𝒌 construct that resembles an explicit `for` loop, and although there is a `while` construct in 𝒌, it is almost never used in practice.

 And this is not just to avoid untold damages from trivial errors people keep making in their loop definitions.
-The main reason explicit loops are banned from k is because k offers something better.
-The idea that displaces them is a simple and strong abstraction called *adverbs*, and before we see them in action, it helps to understand why they are called that way:
+The main reason explicit loops are banned from 𝒌 is because it offers something better.
+The idea that displaces them is a simple and strong abstraction called *adverbs*, but before we see them in action, it helps to understand why they are called that way:

 An **adverb** is a **modifier** that takes some **verb** (which is a short way of saying "a user-defined function or native operator"), and makes that verb's action applicable to an **input vector** in some desirable way to produce an **output**, which can be a scalar value or another vector, depending on which adverb is used.